 The problem of the incomplete septum primum is solved by the septum secundum that sprouts from the top again.
 The gap between the two septa is called the oval foramen.

-Before birth, it is difficult for the blood in the right atrium to depart, due to unexpanded, nonelastic lungs.
+Before birth, it is difficult that the blood in the right atrium departs for the pulmonary artery due to unexpanded, nonelastic lungs.
 Sequentially, the blood pressure of prenatal right atrium is high.
-Reversely, it is easy for the blood in the left atrium to leave, because of the umbilical arteries (Fig. 6-36).
+Reversely, it is easy for the blood in the left atrium to leave, because of the umbilical artery (Fig. 6-36).
 Thus, the blood pressure of prenatal left atrium is low.
 Consequently, blood in the right atrium passes to the left atrium through the oval foramen.

 After birth, such situation is reversed.
 Lungs expand while the umbilical artery is obliterated.
 Blood pressure in the left atrium becomes higher than that in the right atrium.
 Then, the blood passage stops between the atria because the thin septum primum plays the function of a valve.

-Since the septum secundum is thicker than and more right than the septum primum, one can clearly identify the oval fossa and its limbus inside the right atrium, and not inside the left atrium.
+Since the septum secundum is thicker and more right than the septum primum, one can clearly identify the oval fossa and its limbus inside the right atrium (Fig. 5-15), and not inside the left atrium (Fig. 5-18).

 The pulmonary valve is structurally complete like the aortic valve (Fig. 5-24) and the venous valve of cutaneous vein.
 However, the tricuspid valve is not; thus, it is possible that its cusps move into the right atrium when the right ventricle contracts.
 In order to prevent the blood from regurgitating, these cusps are held in place by the tendinous cords which arise from the papillary muscles.

 The three (anterior, posterior, septal) cusps of tricuspid valve (Fig. 5-21) determine the three papillary muscles.
-Theoretically, only three tendinous cords are required, but in reality six tendinous cords are present for stabilization; each cusp is connected to two papillary muscles, while each papillary muscle is connected to two cusps.
-Everything is double dealing!
+Theoretically, at least three tendinous cords are required; in reality, much more tendinous cords are present for stabilization.

-In clinics, the left chambers (left atrium and ventricle) of the heart are more meaningful than the right chambers.
-But the left chambers will be dealt with briefly, because there is little difference from the right chambers.
+In clinics, the left chambers (left atrium and ventricle) of the heart are more powerful (Fig. 5-20) and more meaningful than the right chambers.
+But the left chambers will be dealt with briefly by the authors, because there is little difference from the right chambers.

 Fig. 5-18.
 Inside of left atrium with left auricle reflected.

+Unlike the right atrium (Fig. 5-15), the left atrium has neither a terminal crest nor a terminal sulcus between the rough and smooth areas.
+The rough area, equipped with the pectinate muscles, is the left auricle when seen from the outside (Fig. 5-13).
+Just as there are two auricles in the head (Fig. 4-50), there are also two auricles in the heart.
 The left atrium receives blood from four pulmonary veins.
-Unlike the right atrium (Fig. 5-15), the left atrium has neither a terminal crest nor a terminal sulcus between the smooth and rough areas.
-The rough area, equipped with the pectinate muscles, is the left auricle when seen from the outside (Fig. 5-13).
-Just as there are two auricles attached to the head (Fig. 4-50), there are also two auricles in the heart.

 Fig. 5-19.
 Inside of left ventricle.